 3. Do you cut into a lane?

 Every day, your commute back home requires you to exit from a two-lane road onto a freeway.
 To do so, you must be in the right lane.
 But that right lane backs up for two miles, adding 20 minutes to your daily commute.
 You’re tempted to stay in the left lane, which moves much more quickly and then, right before the freeway on-ramp, cut ahead of the cars that have been waiting the 20 minutes.
 Do you cut in?

-An argument for cutting in: Unlike some of the drivers, you’re exhausted from a full work day and when you get home, you’re going to have the equanimity to listen to them, break up their fights, be present for your spouse, and so on.
+An argument for cutting in: Unlike some of the drivers, you’re exhausted from a full work day and when you get home, you’re going to have the equanimity to break up your kids' fights, be present for your spouse, and so on.
 To sit in that gridlock for that 20 minutes every day makes you a worse spouse and parent.

 An argument for staying in the right lane: Many other people also would be more effective human beings if they didn’t have to sit in that right lane for 20 minutes.
 Even if your rationale is more compelling than some of theirs, the lesson you give to the other drivers—that selfishness pays—imposes too great a social cost.

 So what would you do?

 4. Is a salesperson ethically obliged to reveal his product's core weakness?

 You sell new Chevys.
 A prospect is deciding between a Chevy Cruze and a Mazda 3.
 S/he tells you that reliability is the No. 1 criterion in choosing the car.
 “I hate getting into my car to go to work and then it won’t start.
 Or the vulnerability of being on the side of the road waiting for a tow truck."
 S/he thinks the Chevy is more reliable than the Mazda.
 You think s/he's wrong but aren’t sure.
 You’re thinking of checking Consumer Reports and letting the customer know what you find.